brucezztong/ZZTong-Prefabs/README.txt

 cleaning up texture issues.
 Bug fix for part_cookpot.
 Whoops.
 That wasn't supposed to be a bomb.
 Added POI names to the Localization.txt file.
-Added some more custom blocks to provide more crate options.
+Added some more custom blocks and helpers to provide more crate options.
+Removed the subway system from the Intersection Tile and all related POIs because it was leading people down a path to fail missions and because Arizona isn't a place with subways.

 A20.6-ZZ013 :
 Added terrain stamps.
 This is a first-time thing for the modlet.